About

 Organizational History

-The first public version of DSpace was released in November 2002, as a joint effort between developers from MIT and HP Labs.
-Following the first user group meeting in March 2004, a group of interested institutions formed the DSpace Federation which determined the governance of future software development by adopting the Apache Foundation's community development model as well as establishing the DSpace Committer Group.
-In July 2007 as the DSpace user community grew larger, HP and MIT jointly formed the DSpace Foundation, a not-for-profit organization that provided leadership and support.
-In May 2009 collaboration on related projects and growing synergies between the DSpace Foundation and the Fedora Commons organization led to the joining of the two organizations to pursue their common mission in a not-for-profit called DuraSpace.
+The first public version of DSpace was released in November 2002, a joint effort between developers from MIT and HP Labs.
+After the first user group meeting in March 2004, a group of interested institutions formed the DSpace Federation, determining the governance of future software development by adopting the Apache Foundation's community development model and establishing the DSpace Committer Group.
+In July 2007 HP and MIT jointly formed the DSpace Foundation, a not-for-profit organization providing leadership and support.
+In May 2009 collaboration projects and growing synergies between the DSpace Foundation and the Fedora Commons organization led them to join in the not-for-profit DuraSpace to pursue their common mission.
 DuraSpace and Lyrasis merged in July 2019.
-Currently, the DSpace software and user community receives leadership and guidance from Lyrasis as the Organizational Home.
-The community work and maintenance of the software is lead by Governance and the DSpace working groups.
+Currently Lyrasis provides guidance to the DSpace software and user community as the Organizational Home.
+The Governance and the DSpace working groups lead the community work and maintenance of the software.

 Organizational Structure